hyperhq/docs.hyper.sh-hyper/Reference/CLI/run.md

 The mount is created inside the container's `/world` directory.
 Hyper_ does not support relative paths for mount points inside the container.

+#### Initialize volume (-v)
+Volume initialization via `hyper run -v` will acquire additional resources (volume, container and possibly fip) to accomplish initialization.
+So be aware of the addtional cost that might occur.

+    $ hyper run -d -v /localdir:/remotedir busybox ls /remotedir

+A new volume is created and filled with contents from /localdir directory, and then mounted to /remotedir inside the container.

+    $ hyper run -d -v git://url:branch:/data busybox ls /data

+A new volume is created and filled with contents cloned from git://url:branch, and then mounted to /data inside the container.
+The branch name in the git url is optional.

+    $ hyper run -d -v http://url.git:branch:/data busybox ls /data

+A new volume is created and filled with contents cloned from http://url.git:branch, and then mounted to /data inside the container.
+The Branch name in the git url is optinal.

+    $ hyper run -d -v http://url:/data busybox ls /data

+A new volume is created with contents fetched from http://url and then mounted to /data inside the container.

 #### Set environment variables (-e, --env, --env-file)

     $ hyper run -e MYVAR1 --env MYVAR2=foo --env-file ./env.list ubuntu bash